-The Public Radio Exchange is a relatively new on-line resource that provides a convenient Web site for producers to exhibit their programs, and for stations to shop and license them for airplay.
+The Public Radio Exchange is an on-line marketplace for public radio.
+PRX provides a convenient website for producers to exhibit their programs, and for stations to shop and license them for airplay.

 The Station Resource Group invites membership by stations.
 It also serves as a leadership consultancy for public radio — tackling research projects for CPB, helping establish PRX and Public Radio Capital, issuing white papers, etc. News Directors can stay abreast of the best thinking in public radio by monitoring SRG activities.

 The University-Station Alliance was formed to address recurring issues that crop up at stations licensed to colleges and universities.
 News Directors who seek firewall protection from university interference will find model “tenets” available here.